-The innovation ε'v is a normal random variable with zero mean and variance $\sigma^2{\epsilon_v}(G^{health})$.
+The innovation ε'v is a normal random variable with zero mean and variance $\sigma{\epsilon_v}^2(G^{health})$.
 As referred above, our dataset does not include a measure of individual medical expenses that would allow us to calibrate the persistence parameter of health shocks ρ_v .
-We hence perform the measurement exercise for three different values of ρ_v : 0 (iid shocks), 0.5, and $0.9.^{42}$ For each exercise, the parameter β and the variance of preference shocks σ{ε_v} are recalibrated to simultaneously match the output-to-capital ratio and consumption variance in the data.
-The value $var(\ln(C)) = 0.2$ represents the mean of the yearly cross sectional variance of the log of non-durable consumption over the years of our dataset.
+We hence perform the measurement exercise for three different values of ρ_v : 0 (iid shocks), 0.5, and 0.9.
+Arguably, the latter is a reasonable value since it is roughly in line with the persistence parameter for individual medical expenses estimated in De Nardi, French, and Jones (2010), for the US.
+For each exercise, the parameter β and the variance of preference shocks σ{ε_v} are re-calibrated to simultaneously match the output-to-capital ratio and consumption variance in the data.
+The latter value, $var(\ln(C)) = 0.2$, represents the mean of the yearly cross sectional variance of the log of non-durable consumption over the years of our dataset.

-The labour income tax τ is set to 0.273 in order to balance the government's budget for the ratio $\frac{\sum{i} G^{i}}{Y} \simeq 0.178$, which corresponds to the ratio between government consumption and GDP in Italy during the period of analysis (according to REA).
+The labour income tax τ is set to 0.273 in order to balance the government's budget for the ratio $\frac{\sum_i G^i}{Y} \simeq$ 0.178, which corresponds to the ratio between government consumption and GDP in Italy during the period of analysis (according to REA).

 Table 6 summarizes the calibration exercise for the value $\rho_v = 0.9$.
-For details on steady state computations, see Appendix E.1.
+For details on steady state computations, see Appendix F.1.